themiralay/SiparisTakip/README.md

 # SiparisTakip

-* Proje Dotnet 4.5.1 üzerinde geliştirildi fakat 4.8' e rahatlıkla güncelleyebilirsiniz.
+* The project was developed on Dotnet 4.5.1, but you can easily update it to 4.8.
-* Projeyi açmadan Clean Solution ve Build Solution Yapılması önerilir
+* It is recommended to Clean Solution and Build Solution without opening the project
-* Front + Backend işlemleri tümüyle içerisindedir.
+* Front + Backend operations are completely included.